4luqard/polymer-performance-prediction/README.md

 # NeurIPS Open Polymer Prediction 2025

-This repository contains code and analysis for the NeurIPS 2025 Open Polymer Prediction competition.
+This repository contains code for the NeurIPS 2025 Open Polymer Prediction competition using LightGBM models with target-specific feature selection.

 ## Competition Overview